 What do our Children Deserve?

 There are many many children out there who are crying out for help.
 There are many dedicated, enthusiastic, creative and compassionate people who are desperate to help.
-These people need help, we are increasingly facing highly complex issues that very few educational professionals are equipped to deal with.
-I am writing this as a teacher but I know there are CAMHS workers, social workers and support staff throughout the country who are feeling like this.
+These people need help.
+We are increasingly facing highly complex issues that very few educational professionals are equipped to deal with.
+I am writing this as a teacher.
+I know there are CAMHS workers, social workers and support staff throughout the country who are feeling like this.

-A one day course or twilight session on grief, trauma, attachment issues or mental health is not enough to provide these children with the support and expertise they deserve.
+A one day course or twilight session on grief, trauma, attachment issues or mental health is not enough.
+We cannot provide these children with the support and expertise they deserve.
 A specialist or therapist who has an ever increasing caseload can only physically take on a certain number of children with the focus they need.

 This means that too often the expectations on individuals, schools and alternative provisions is huge.
 We desperately seek to support our children as best we can.
 But we are not the experts they need.
 This means that every time we intervene or make a plan or try a strategy we are experimenting.

-We are experimenting with children, we are effectively carrying out high stakes trials based on pseudo-science, hunches, previous experience or half-understood theory that may or may not apply to the child we are trying to help.
+We are experimenting with children.
+We are effectively carrying out high stakes trials based on pseudo-science, hunches, previous experience or half-understood theory.
+These may or may not apply to the child we are trying to help.
 The fact that we often succeed in reducing the impact of mental health issues is a testament to the emotional energy these individuals invest in children every day.
-The way some adults do everything in their power to build trust and relationships with children who may have spent their lives without anyone bothering to do that before.
+Some adults do everything in their power to build trust and relationships with children.
+Many of these children may have spent their lives without anyone bothering to do that before.
 And they don’t give up.

-I have been involved in and discussed with colleagues across the UK multi-agency meetings where it is clear people want to help and have great insights.
+I have been involved in multi-agency meetings where it is clear people want to help and have great insights.
 However, it is evident they have not had the time or resources to dedicate to answering the questions.